DylanLawless/R-reinforcement-learning-an-introduction/README.md

 I am working through the versions in Lisp from the author (Richard S. Sutton) <http://incompleteideas.net/book/code/code2nd.html>.
 I also reference the versions in Python from <https://github.com/ShangtongZhang/reinforcement-learning-an-introduction>.
-Veresions in Julialang and Matlab are linked on Sutton's webpage.
+Versions in Julialang and Matlab are linked on Sutton's webpage.

 # Contribution
 If you want to contribute some missing examples or fix some bugs, feel free to open an issue or make a pull request.